Lost a Limb at Work?

 In the case of aesthetic prostheses, these are color matched with the individual’s skin tone.
 They’ll have nails and even hairs in them, which match the individual’s other leg.
 Sometimes, we can even advocate for additional aesthetic prostheses that will match the individual’s skin tone as it varies throughout the year.
 For example, someone might get quite tan in the summer and require a darker-colored prosthesis to match the rest of their body.

 Essentially, aesthetic prostheses provide individuals with the ability to go out into the world with more confidence.
 The purpose is to give those with a missing limb more self-assurance and peace of mind.
 The realism of their artificial limb will limit uncomfortable staring or gawking from others.
-In our experience, providing an aesthetic prosthetic and can help alleviate stress, depression, and anxiety with help .
+In our experience, providing an aesthetic prosthetic can help alleviate stress, depression, and anxiety.

 Having the appropriate prostheses when you’ve lost a limb is one of the best ways to help bring your confidence back.
 The loss of a limb is a genuine struggle, not just physically but also emotionally and mentally.